 |1st Saturday of Month||10am-4pm|

-Remaining Saturdays, Sundays & Holidays by Appointment
+Remaining Saturdays, Sundays & Holidays by appointment.
+Subject to staff availability.

 Includes cell phone tour of museum and use of research center.
 Group rates available upon request.